 For example, in both models, an input data series is processed by a model or function that generates a new output data set.

-But there are also differences, and the main one is that, in the case of ETL, only historical data is used, while for the implementation of the what-if analysis, new datasets and external models are needed.
+But there are also differences, and the main one is that, when it comes to ETL, only historical data is used, while for the implementation of the what-if analysis, new datasets and external models are needed.

 In order for the scenario to work in a what-if simulation model, complex relationships are established between corresponding variables and entities in a domain (e.g., sales, products, customers, costs, etc.).